Ambulance Emergency Response Optimization in Developing Countries: Policy experiments

 Overall, the key takeaway is that the current ambulance network in Dhaka is a dominated solution: response times in Dhaka can be significantly reduced without adding new resources, or equivalently, many fewer resources can be employed to match the current level of performance.
 Our modeling framework can play a pivotal role in the process to help decision makers strategically position their current ambulance resources.
 Of course, complementary initiatives will be required to achieve these gains, such as better public education about emergency medical transport and awareness of the newly created 999 number, which became operational in December 2017.

-\subsection{How much can the system be improved by using CNG-based response vehicles?}
+\subsection{How much can the system be improved by using small ambulances?}

-In this section, we consider the hypothetical situation where the city is served by a fleet of CNG-based emergency response vehicles that are able to traverse every road in the complete road network.
-Compared to the ambulance road network, the complete road network provides access to a larger portion of the city, including many dense low-income areas that are not accessible to ambulance vans.
+In this section, we consider the hypothetical situation where the city is served by a fleet of small ambulances that are able to traverse every road in the complete road network.
+Compared to the ambulance road network, the complete road network provides access to a larger portion of the city, including many dense low-income areas that are not accessible to van ambulances.
 In some areas of the city, an entire sub-network of the complete road network is reduced to a single node in the ambulance road network.
 However, the distance between nodes in the sub-network and the nearest ambulance network node may be quite far, and it may be unrealistic to assume patients will coordinate multiple modes of transportation for different legs of their trip.
 As a result, we hypothesize that much of the emergency demand that arises from these low-income areas is lost or unserved.
 In Section~\ref{CNGdemand}, we quantify the potential emergency demand lost as a result of lack of access via the ambulance road network.
-To do this, we generate 100 demand scenarios using the prediction models for both ambulance and CNG demand from Section~\ref{ED:DemandEst} and map this demand to nodes on the complete road network.
-Nodes that belong to the ambulance network retain the sum of the ambulance and CNG demand, while demand corresponding to complete network nodes that are not present in the ambulance network are assumed to be lost.
+To do this, we generate 100 demand scenarios using the prediction models for both van and small ambulance demand from Section~\ref{ED:DemandEst} and map this demand to nodes on the complete road network.
+Nodes that belong to the ambulance network retain the sum of the van and small ambulance demand, while demand corresponding to complete network nodes that are not present in the ambulance network are assumed to be lost.

-In addition to potentially capturing more demand, the complete road network also provides more routing options for smaller, CNG-based emergency response vehicles, which in turn may enable them to better avoid congestion and deal with travel time uncertainty.
+In addition to potentially capturing more demand, the complete road network also provides more routing options for small ambulances, which in turn may enable them to better avoid congestion and deal with travel time uncertainty.
 In Section~\ref{CNGroutes}, we quantify the value of increased routing flexibility provided by the complete network.
-We start by mapping demand (ambulance demand plus CNG demand) to nodes in the ambulance network.
-Then, we evaluate the response time performance of the current 67 hospital-based outpost locations as well as 20 new locations on both the ambulance and complete road networks.
+We start by mapping demand (van plus small ambulance demand) to nodes in the ambulance network.
+Then, we use our simulation model to evaluate the response time performance of the current 67 hospital-based outpost locations as well as 20 new locations on both the ambulance and complete road networks.
 The 20 new locations are optimized for the corresponding road network, so they represent two distinct solutions.